Democrats open their convention transformed by Harris' ascendance but facing lingering questions

 Part of introducing Harris and Walz will be first giving a graceful exit to the 81-year-old incumbent president, who is slated to deliver the keynote address Monday.

-The Democratic Party likely would have been in a far worse state if Biden had continued to cling to the nomination.
-He faced growing concerns about his mental and physical acuity after struggling to complete sentences at the debate.
+The Democratic Party probably would have been in a far worse state if Biden had continued to cling to the nomination.
+He faced growing concerns about his mental and physical acuity after struggling to complete sentences at his Trump debate.

-By deciding to step aside and endorse Harris, the 81-year-old president will instead receive a hero’s welcome in his final turn in the spotlight 52 years after being elected to the Senate from Delaware.
+By deciding to step aside and endorse Harris, Biden will instead receive a hero’s welcome in his final turn in the spotlight 52 years after being elected to the Senate from Delaware.

-Biden is planning to give a lengthy endorsement of Harris and sharply criticize Trump before he leaves Chicago and makes way for the program to focus on the vice president he chose four years ago.

 Trump has tried to inflame tensions over Biden’s exit.
 He called Biden’s Monday speaking slot “convention death valley,” suggesting that the president would get lower ratings than speakers on other nights.
-And as he has for weeks now, Trump described the convention itself as “rigged” because is was Biden, not Harris, who won 14 million primary votes and collected delegates state by state.
+And as he has for weeks, Trump described the convention itself as “rigged” because it was Biden, not Harris, who won 14 million primary votes and collected delegates state by state.

 “She got no votes,” Trump said.

 The convention will lean into the party’s potential to make history.
-Harris vies to be the first woman, the first Black woman and the first person of South Asian descent to reach the Oval Office.
+Harris views to be the first woman, first Black woman and person of South Asian descent to reach the Oval Office.

 “I remember back in 2016 when we touched the glass ceiling, and the reaction of Republicans was just to start destroying the rights that got us there,” Stratton said.
 “This is another chance.”